 What is dysgraphia?
 It’s a learning disability that results in difficulty with the process of writing.
 Learn the symptoms, accommodations, tech and more.

 “What is dysgraphia?”
 My husband’s nose wrinkled up in the cute way it does when he’s confused.
 I finally had a name for our oldest son’s struggles and I tripped over the unfamiliar term as I tried to explain the little I knew – that it’s a struggle with handwriting, like dyslexia is to reading, dysgraphia is to writing.
-Moments later we were on trusty Google searching what is dysgraphia when my husband turned to me and said, “But that means I have dysgraphia!”
+Moments later we were on trusty Google reading various articles when my husband turned to me and said, “But that means I have dysgraphia!”

 See that’s the thing, dysgraphia is not a new phenomenon or struggle.
-There have always been those that struggle with handwriting.
+There have always been those that struggle with handwriting and written work.
 One of the most joked about examples is doctors who often struggle with dysgraphia (the famous messy doctor handwriting).
-See dysgraphia has nothing to do with intelligence or ability or potential, yet in a school system that is heavily focused on handwriting to prove knowledge, dysgraphia can become extremely challenging in a classroom or learning environment.
+See it has nothing to do with intelligence or ability or potential, yet in a school system that is heavily focused on handwriting to prove knowledge, this condition can become extremely challenging in a classroom or learning environment for students with dysgraphia.

 So what is dysgraphia exactly?